MiraiNiki/SearchEngineForSimilarPages/README.md

 SearchEngineForSimilarPages
 ----
-You can search similar pages.
+You can search similar wikipedia pages from one wikipedia page's url or title.
 Model is created using word2vec.

 ## Description